Habit Doom vs Streaks: Honest Head-to-Head (2026)

 Streaks earned its Apple Design Award.
 The unbroken visual chain is the most polished habit-tracker visualization in the App Store.
 The Apple Watch complication is one of the best in the category.
 The twelve-habit cap is a thoughtful constraint.
 At $4.99 one-time, the price is fair forever.

-Habit Doom does not compete with Streaks on visual polish or design heritage.
-Habit Doom competes on a different axis: the tracker enforces what it tracks.
+Habit Doom does not compete on visual polish or design heritage.
+It competes on a different axis: the tracker enforces what it tracks.
 Selected iOS apps stay locked until daily habits are checked off.
-Force-quitting Habit Doom does not release the lock.
-Deleting it does not release the lock.
-For users whose habit failure mode is "I checked Instagram instead of doing the habit", Habit Doom changes the equation.
-For users with existing strong discipline who just want the logbook, Streaks remains the strongest pick.
+Force-quit Habit Doom, the lock holds.
+Delete it, still holds.
+For users whose habit failure mode is "I checked Instagram instead of doing the habit", that changes the equation.
+For users with strong existing discipline who just want the logbook, Streaks remains the strongest pick.

 This is the honest head-to-head.